Holme Pierrepont National Watersports Centre: Construction

 Built in 1986, the course is made primarily from concrete.
-It is approximately 700 metres long, drops just over 4 metres in height to produce Grade 3 whitewater rapids.
+It is approximately 700 metres long, and drops just over 4 metres in height to produce Grade 3 whitewater rapids.
 The course is gravity fed, does not use electricity to power it, and therefore is relatively cheap to run.

 Due to the nature of the design, swimming through the course is safer than many other locations around the UK due to deep channels and few significant underwater obstructions.

 The amount of water flowing through the course depends on rainfall, and canal usage, but due to the large catchment of the Trent, flows between 16 and 25 cubic metres per second are common.
 As the course is directly connected to the Trent high river levels cause the course to progressively flood from the bottom upwards.
 The whitewater course is open to the public up to a river level of 2.2m as measured at the Environment Agency Colwick gauging station.

 The course was renovated in 2009.
 Along with maintenance work, some of the original concrete obstacles were removed and Omniflots (large plastic movable blocks) were installed.

 Sports

 Holme Pierrepont National Watersports Centre is home of British Canoeing, the national governing body for canoeing and kayaking in the UK, whose headquarters are at the site.

 The Holme Pierrepont Canoe Club gives lessons on the flat water lake and the course, which is also used for water safety and water rescue training.
 It also hosts rafting, playboating, slalom; kayaking plus squirt boaters, open boat canoeists and wild water racing.
+It was also a venue for circuit powerboat racing, having held many world and European championships.